mmende/homebridge-samsungtv-control2/README.md

 # Pairing

 Younger TV's (2014+) might require being paired before the plugin is able to remote control them.
 The plugin comes with a command line utility that among other things can run the pairing procecure and give you a token you then add to the configuration.
-If pairing is required and you didn't add the token to your configuration yet, the plugin should log the two methods you can try to pair your TV.
+If pairing is required and you didn't add the token to your configuration yet, have a look at the homebridge logs to see the possible commands to pair your tv.
+The two possible commands look like this

+- `npx homebridge-samsungtv-control pair1 <ip> <mac>` e.g. `npx homebridge-samsungtv-control pair1 123.123.123.123 21:2F:B7:1F:DF:F0`
+- `npx homebridge-samsungtv-control pair2 <ip> <mac>` e.g. `npx homebridge-samsungtv-control pair2 123.123.123.123 21:2F:B7:1F:DF:F0`

+For pair2 you can also try port 8001 like `npx homebridge-samsungtv-control pair2 123.123.123.123 21:2F:B7:1F:DF:F0 --port 8001`.

 When the script finished pairing it tries to send the mute key to your tv for you to be able to check if it worked.
 If you didn't observe mute being toggled on your TV you might try the second method.

 ```json
 {